pingcap/docs-cn/sql-statements/sql-statement-create-table-like.md

 ## MySQL compatibility

-This statement is understood to be fully compatible with MySQL.
-Any compatibility differences should be [reported via an issue](https://github.com/pingcap/tidb/issues/new/choose) on GitHub.
+The `CREATE TABLE LIKE` statement in TiDB is fully compatible with MySQL.
+If you find any compatibility differences, report them via [an issue on GitHub](https://github.com/pingcap/tidb/issues/new/choose).

 ## See also